Day 2 (20.6km, 897m)

 Plus they are sopping, squeezy, squidgy wet.
 The kind of wet that when you bend a foot, the water spurts out, pushed from the fabric, like wringing out a dish cloth.
 I wish I had my old-fashioned red-laced leather-all-over til it’s coming out of your ears walking boots.
 Heavy, but hard.
 Solid soled but dependable.
 Dense and waterproof.
 And also thirty-five years old.

-This is only day two of at least twelve.
+This is only the second of at least twelve days.
 Miles – ie at least a day’s walk – from civilisation and even further from the nearest shop, the only choice is to persevere with the shoes.
 The lightweight Zuuks are not adequate replacements.
 On a steep hiccup heading towards the bothy, the trail shoes and their Vibram soles lose grip again.
 Another tumble, another black mark in their favour.
 And possibly more black marks on my arms – fortunately not this time.

 Down, down, down.
 Much of the height gained in the morning heat is now lost.
 Glenfinnan lodge looks a magnificent retreat; high and aloof above the valley and over Corryhully.
 The bothy is bathed in sunshine and looks from the outside a perfect little homestead, a vision of bucolic loveliness.
 Studying the area via the internet, it had appeared more remote and cut off than it is.
 But it is still an attractive place from the outside, in an excellent spot, and no doubt welcome in a winter blizzard.